 Fair Exchange was a project initiated by No Clients and commissioned by the National Gallery of Victoria for the 2019 Melbourne Art Book Fair.
 Attendees of the fair were invited to bring along a book to trade in exchange for a selection of books accumulated from other participating stalls and the NGV bookstore.
 The project aimed to highlight the value and non-value of books and also explore the distribution of books as not only art or objects, but as forms of currency.
-Emile Zile, Danielle Reynolds and Erick Mitsak were invited to be the official appraisers of Fair Exchange, deciding whether to approved or rejected trades and determining the varying market conditions and the eventual market crash that happened in the last 30 minutes of trading resulting in all the books being given away for free.
+Emile Zile, Danielle Reynolds and Erick Mitsak were invited to be the official appraisers of Fair Exchange, deciding whether to approve or reject trades while determining the varying market conditions at play and the eventual market crash that happened in the last 30 minutes of trading resulting in all the books being given away for free.
 Photography: Tobias Titz

 Ned Shannon is a graphic designer and artist from Melbourne, Australia based in Berlin.
 He completed a Bachelor of Communication Design at Monash University in 2016.
 He has previously worked for Studio SP—GD and is also one quarter of Melbourne/Berlin based studio for design No Clients with Robert Janes, Beaziyt Worcou and Samuel Heatley.
-His practice resides somewhere in the (often tumultuous) interdependent relationship between art and graphic design.
-Graphic design is both the vehicle used to help bring his ideas into existence, and the main point of departure.
-He is interested in our relationship with everyday ubiquitous technology and the impact it has on the the visual and sonic field.
-Rather than adding to the clutter, he simply reframes, reprograms and reorders what is readily available to him.
-His work is both everywhere and nowhere, chaotic and simple, sincere and tongue in cheek.
 He is also 1/3 of experimental pop group Candy Chain with Gabrielle Nehyribecki and Oscar Newman.
 Full CV available upon request.
 Get in touch here.

 No Clients' contribution to the 2019 Seventh Gallery Annual Fundraiser Exhibition "Systems of Value".
 Visitors were asked to fill out the form in response to a work of their choice.